Meet the Team

 Vandana Kalia, PhD

-Dr. Vandana Kalia is a principal investigator at the Ben Towne Center for Childhood Cancer Research.
+Dr. Vandana Kalia is a principal investigator at the Ben Towne Center for Childhood Cancer and Blood Disorders Research.
 She is studying how genes regulate T cells and is pursuing ways to commandeer that process and help T cells to destroy tumors.

 Read about the Kalia Lab.